pmb59/KLTepigenome/README.md

 </code>

 <h5> Output files: </h5>
-propVarPlot.pdf: A scatterplot of the Component number vs the Cumulative sum of variance explained (%)
+<p> propVarPlot.pdf: A scatterplot of the Component number vs the Cumulative sum of variance explained (%) </p>